rohaanhamid/PooledTokenInterceptor/README.md

 	promisesArray.push(request.authenticatedRequest(options, 'WTC'));
 }

-// Wait for the promised to resolve and print out the statusCode for each of them Q.all(promisesArray).then(function(responses){
+// Wait for the promises to resolve and print out the statusCode for each of them Q.all(promisesArray).then(function(responses){
 	console.log("Number of responses: " + responses.length);
 	for(var i = 0; i < responses.length; i++){